axb2035/gym-chase/README.md

 The agent is eliminated if a robot moves into the same square.
 If a robot tries to move to a square which is occupied by another robot it will not move.
-If the agent moves into a zapper the robots will still move completing the 'step' for a possible pyhrric reward.
+If the agent moves into a zapper the robots will still move completing the 'step' for a possible pyrrhic reward.

 An example state looks like this:
 ```